matty-jones/MorphCT/README.md

 ![alt-text](morphCTLogo.png "MorphCT Logo" =500x)

-# PLEASE NOTE, README IS A WORK IN PROGRESS. #
+# PLEASE NOTE, README IS A WORK IN PROGRESS.
+ADDITIONALLY, CODE IS BEING UNIFIED ACCORDING TO PEP8 AND WILL SOON BE ADDED TO PYPI/CONDA. #

+Progress on these tasks can be seen in the feat/utils branch.

 The intention of this code is to: